skiyl9x/DevOps-CC21-demo/README.md

 As for me it is `best` solution for save any `credentials`. `Vault` have a lot of `autorization methods` and I love :heart_eyes: it.
 Also this solution is perfect `to protect` your `secure keys` becouse it have many settings.
 You can create `users` and many `politics` to get access to your creds.
 I just have started to learn `Vault` and have tiny expertise of it, but I think by improving knowledge of this `tool set` I could create `safe` infrastructre.

-I've deployed `Vault` to `Kubernetes` cluster.
+I've deployed `Vault` to `Kubernetes` cluster by using this [manual](https://learn.hashicorp.com/tutorials/vault/kubernetes-minikube?in=vault/kubernetes).
 Bash scripts for initializing `Vault` and adding new keys to `Vault` have been described in this [repository](https://github.com/skiyl9x/vault-k8s).
 More detailed desctiption about this sctiprs you can find by folowing this [link](https://github.com/skiyl9x/vault-k8s)

 The main idea is to save all credentials in one place.